kiwicarolin/kiwicarolin.github.io/index.md

 * Create impactful AR/VR applications for a new outlook on how we view the future
 * Prototype ideas, experiences and scenarios in the intersection of science, design and development
+* Extensive experience in generating high quality 3D reconstruction
+* Assessing the cognitive impact of AR/VR in collaborative and single user settings
 * Passionate about radically improving how we interact with new technology
 * Use design thinking approaches to solve problems creatively in completely new landscapes
 * Generate user insights through user research using mixed methods and interpreting its data